Date of publish:

 By testing many different hypotheses, we built a list of best practices for CBO implementation, and we want to share it with you:

 We achieved very good results within the campaign using the CBO option.
 The main idea was to scale our clients’ ad campaigns by reaching a colder audience.
-One of the scaling strategies we used was the CBO campaign with five different broad ad sets, including lookalike, interests, and others.
+One of the scaling strategies we used was the CBO campaign with five different broad ad sets, including a lookalike audience, interests, and others.

-Now you understand the main points for using the CBO option.
-Have a go and try the CBO option in your campaign and build your own experience of best practice!
+Now you understand the main points of using the CBO option.
+Have a go and try the CBO option in your campaign and build your own experience of amazing results!